-On June 23, 2011, the Company entered into an agreement with Rubicon Minerals Corporation ("Rubicon") to option several properties comprising approximately 909 km2 in northeastern Nevada.
-In exchange for work expenditures totaling US\$15.0 million originally over four years, the Company may earn a 51% interest in properties wherein Rubicon owns 100% or 75% of the mineral interest, and 60% of Rubicon's mineral interest where Rubicon's mineral interest is less than 75%.
-The Company may earn an additional 9% mineral interest in properties that the mineral rights are 100% owned by Rubicon by spending an additional US\$4,000,000 in exploration expenditures, or by completing a pre-feasibility study on any portion of the property.
-The Company has staked an additional 42.65 km2 (532 claims) and added these claims to the option agreement.
-The complete Rubicon package now totals approximately 950 km2.
+On June 23, 2011, the Company entered into an agreement with Rubicon Minerals Corporation ("Rubicon") to option 909 km2 in northeastern Nevada.
+West Kirkland has the option to earn a 51% initial interest in properties where Rubicon owns 100% of the mineral interests and a 51% interest in properties where Rubicon owns less than 75% of the mineral interests, by spending US\$15,000,000 over four years.
+The Company may earn an additional 9% interest in mineral properties that are 100% owned by Rubicon by spending an additional US\$4,000,000 in exploration expenditures, or by completing a pre-feasibility study on any property.

-Under the terms of the agreement the Company made a firm commitment to a first year expenditure on the property package of US\$2.0 million to be made by the first anniversary of the agreement.
-The agreement was amended and this deadline was extended to October 31, 2012.
-The commitment was satisfied, Rubicon was notified of the completion and acknowledged completion.
+Under the terms of the June 23, 2011 agreement the Company made a firm commitment to a first year expenditure on the property package of US\$2,000,000, which was completed prior to an extended deadline of October 31, 2012, and which has been acknowledged as complete by Rubicon.